LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/time-picker-template.md

 By Using the using metadata properties, the brand can also define the received and reply bubble structures.

-Below is an example image of a Business Chat time picker:
+Below is an example image of a Messages for Business time picker:

 ![Apple Messages for Business Time Picker Main](img/archive/abc-timepicker-1.jpg)   ![AApple Messages for Business Time Picker list](img/archive/abc-timepicker-2.PNG)